canonical/kafka-operator/docs/tutorial/cleanup.md

 (remove-kafka-and-juju)=
 ## Remove Charmed Apache Kafka and Juju

-If you're done using Charmed Apache Kafka and Juju and would like to free up resources on your machine, you can remove Charmed Apache Kafka, Charmed Apache Zookeeper and Juju.
+If you're done using Charmed Apache Kafka and Juju and would like to free up resources on your machine, you can safely remove both.

 ```{caution}
 Removing Charmed Apache Kafka as shown below will delete all the data in the Apache Kafka.
 Further, when you remove Juju as shown below you lose access to any other applications you have hosted on Juju.